blakeb211/guide/README.md

  ```
 1. The Makefile is very simple; you can enter the commands manually if you look at it
 1. Normal operation and development: run *iterate.py* by typing `make` from this directory
-1. Run test suite with `make test` from this directory.
+1. Run test suite with `make test` from this directory

 # Holistic Overview
 1. *parse.py* creates a Settings object from the .in, .dsc, and .txt files